La Iglesia Que Migra

 In describing their purpose, Fr.
 Strassburger explains, “We feel this call to go to the margins of society where people are most excluded or ignored or underappreciated or underserved and we certainly see that that is a truth and reality here on the U.S. Mexico border, especially when you see the conditions of migrants camps and shelters on the Mexican side of the border.”

-This episode is part of the Faith and Flight: Latinx Migration in the Art of Belief project, based at the Clemente Soto Vélez Cultural Educational Center and made possible through a grant from the Lilly Endowment, Inc.
+This episode is part of Faith and Flight: Latinx Migration in the Art of Belief, a project under the Historias initiative at the Clemente Soto Vélez Cultural and Educational Center, made possible through a grant from the Lilly Endowment, Inc.

 Next